-Desktops lead the pack when it comes to device-related conversions with 3.90% but the latest conversion rate optimization trends show tablets are also doing a great job with an average ecommerce conversion rate of 3.49%.
-By contrast, with an average rate of 1.82%, mobiles tell an entirely different story indicating that marketers should start paying more for building apps if they wish to meet the needs of their clients (the majority of whom have long gone mobile).
+In an age of a pandemic, tablets lead the pack when it comes to device-related conversions with a solid rate of 2.92%.
+The latest conversion rate optimization trends show the average ecommerce conversion rate of desktops in 2020 stood at 1.98%, pointing to a significant drop from 4.32% in Q4 2019.
+By contrast, with an average rate of 1.81%, mobiles tell an entirely different story indicating that marketers should start paying more for building apps if they wish to meet the needs of their clients (the majority of whom have long gone mobile).

-4. Google has the highest conversion rate at 8.2%.
+3. At 8%, Google has the highest conversion rate.

-Using multiple channels will definitely scale up your conversions and luckily CRO trends and stats provide some insight to show you the way.
-And yes, search engines are at the top of the conversion scale, Google in particular, with an incredible 8.2% average ecommerce conversion rate.
-The second-best among the search engines is Bing with a more than satisfactory 7.6% conversion rate.
+Using multiple channels will definitely scale up your conversions, and CRO trends and stats provide some insight to show you the way.
+Search engines are at the top of the conversion scale (Google in particular) with an incredible 8.2% average ecommerce conversion rate.
+The second-best among the search engines with a more than satisfactory 7.6% conversion rate, is Bing.

-Social media, Facebook, in particular, have a relatively high average conversion rate at 9.21%, social media conversion rate statistics confirm.
-And this rate is pretty good if not awesome.
-This rate, however, varies quite a lot across industries.
+Facebook has a relatively high average conversion rate at 9.21%, as social media conversion rate statistics confirm.
+This figure, however, varies quite a lot across industries.
 Fitness ads, for example, convert at as high as 14.29%.
 On the other hand, for other industries such as retail, posting ads on Facebook does not pay off as much with the average social media conversion rate standing at 3.26%.

-Instagram posts that are user-generated, according to social media conversion rate statistics achieve a much higher (4.5%) conversion rate.
-And with Instagram being a platform with over 1 billion users and a potential advertising reach of 849.3 million users, it is more than a convenient channel for driving sales as long as you leave it up to its users to do the advertising.
-At the end of the day, 89% of marketers do so by letting influencers do the promotion and selling.
+According to social media conversion rate statistics, user-generated Instagram posts achieve a much higher (4.5%) conversion rate.
+And with Instagram being a platform with over 1 billion users and a potential advertising reach of 928 million users, it is more than a convenient channel for driving sales as long as you leave it up to its users to do the advertising.
+At the end of the day, 89% of Instagram marketers do so by letting influencers do the promotion and selling.

-7. The average loading time after which more than 40% of visitors leave a website altogether is just 3 seconds.
+6. The average loading time after most visitors leave a website altogether is less than two seconds.

 Website conversion rate statistics give information on how much your potential customers value the user experience while on your website.
 You have a thin margin for error when it comes to anything less than perfection for those prospects who make it to your website from search results.
 Loading time is one of the most significant factors that determine whether or not a conversion will take place, and waiting for too long is bad any way you look at it.

-8. In the B2B space, professional and financial services have the highest conversion rate at 10%.
+7. In the B2B space, legal services have the highest conversion rate at 7.4%.

-Conversion rate optimization stats also indicate that the media and publishing industry see the same average conversion rate at 10%.
-The latest data on the average B2B lead conversion rate also points to an average 8% in the healthcare and education sectors, 7% in the software and SaaS, and a 5% rate in the technology equipment and hardware sectors.
-In contrast, the lowest conversion rate is noted by the nonprofit sector (2%) which is not necessarily a low rate but appears as such when compared to other sectors in the B2B space.
+Conversion rate optimization stats also indicate that the points of sale (POS) services see the second-best average conversion rate at 7%.
+The latest data on the average B2B lead conversion rate also points to an average of 5.1% in the staffing services, 3.5% in IT staffing and services, and a 3.3% and 3.1% rate in HVAC services and medical device and equipment manufacturing, respectively.
+In contrast, the lowest conversion rate is noted by the computer product manufacturing sector (1.1%).

-CRO statistics indicate that — as surprising as it may sound — nearly two-thirds of small companies don’t have a structured or documented CRO strategy in place.
-How can you track your success and learn from your failures unless you have any written trail of your performance?
+CRO statistics indicate that—as surprising as it may sound—nearly two-thirds of small companies don’t have a structured or documented CRO strategy in place.
+How can you track your success and learn from your failures unless you have a written trail of your performance?
 Implementing the right CRO strategy is the ultimate starting point in crafting the perfect plan and long-term milestones for your online business.

 Other conversion rate optimization statistics indicate that eight out of 10 marketers find it very or somewhat challenging to perform CRO effectively.
 Learning the tricks of effective CRO does require a complete and detailed understanding of all of the necessary components, meaning you first need to comprehend activities such as conversion rate tracking and testing thoroughly.
 Nothing happens overnight, so keep at it until you start seeing actual results.

 CRO facts reveal that marketers with established conversion rate optimization programs see a significant increase in sales.
-Since in 74% of the cases CRO programs deliver excellent results, this means that dedicating more attention to CRO will inevitably lead to higher revenue in three out of four cases.
+Since CRO programs deliver excellent results in 74% of the cases, this means that dedicating more attention to CRO will inevitably lead to higher revenue in three out of four cases.
 So what marketers need to do is revise what works in their specific program and just go ahead and focus on doing more of that.

-12. 22% of marketers are not pleased with their conversion rates.
+11. 22% of businesses are not pleased with their conversion rates.

 The majority of marketers believe their average conversion rate should be a two-digit figure which is practically the reason why CRO stats point to a significant 22% being dissatisfied with their numbers.
 What many marketers fail to see, however, is that the average conversion rate hovers at around 3% and varies greatly based on the industry.

 Conversions happen only if and when customers genuinely get to know your business.
 And this takes time and effort.
-CRO statistics indicate that the majority of businesses today contact their potential customers repeatedly before managing to sell their products or services.
-Actually, 81% of sales take place after seven contacts or more.
+CRO statistics indicate that nearly half of businesses today contact their potential customers repeatedly before managing to sell their products or services.
+Actually, only 8% of sales happen with one contact only and over 48% of sales take place between four to ten contacts or more.
 This means marketers need to focus more on follow-up conversations with their leads and should come up with attractive content to secure buying customers.

-As you can surmise from the stat above, no one is ready to give away their money on the ‘first date’.
-Sales conversion rate statistics unfortunately confirm that marketers need to try harder because most consumers ‘play hard to get’ and need around seven dates before they decide to make a purchase.
+As you can surmise from the stat above, no one is ready to give away their money on the “first date”.
+Sales conversion rate statistics unfortunately confirm that most marketers are not trying hard enough to win over “hard-to-get” customers who obviously need several dates before they decide to make a purchase.
 So, in trying to convert your lead, try a more innovative approach because you might not be able to change the product, but you can definitely change how you promote it.

 CRO & Landing Page Statistics

-Video conversion rate statistics are more than clear — the days of the video revolution are already upon us.
+Video conversion rate statistics are more than clear: the days of the video revolution are already upon us and 87% of marketers are already part of it.
 With faster internet speeds and cheaper data, more and more users tend to watch videos on their devices.
-Don’t lag behind the trend — go ahead and put some video on your landing page to see these conversions grow.
+Don’t lag behind the trend; go ahead and put some video on your landing page to see these conversions grow.
 Make sure, however, that your content provides actual value to your readers and visitors.

 The anchor text you use for your form CTA buttons can significantly reduce or increase your conversions.
 Landing page conversion statistics mention that using ‘submit’ as your CTA anchor text will dip your conversions by as much as 3%.
-The less pushy ‘click here’ or ‘go’ on the other hand can boost your landing page conversion rate by 30% or 25% respectively.
-Similarly, using anchors like ‘download’ or ‘register’ is a much better option than ‘submit’ as they can add 15% to 10% to your conversions.
+On the other hand, the less pushy ‘click here’ or ‘go’ can boost your landing page conversion rate by 30% or 25%, respectively.
+Similarly, using anchors like ‘download’ or ‘register’ is a much better option than ‘submit’, as they can add 15% or 10% to your conversions.

-Landing page and conversion rate optimization stats are definitely not positive about sites that ask visitors to provide their phone number as they often lead to a drop in conversion rates by as much as 5%.
-Think about it — no one likes to just give away their phone number and the majority of people consider it a sort of violation of their privacy so unless it is absolutely necessary for your business, avoid using this particular field.
+Landing page and conversion rate optimization stats are definitely not positive about sites that ask visitors to provide their phone numbers.
+According to A/B tests run by digital marketing agencies, the drop can be from 5% to as much as 48%.
+Think about it: no one likes to just give away their phone number and the majority of people consider it a sort of violation of their privacy, so unless it is absolutely necessary for your business, avoid asking for this information.

-22. Conversion rates are higher on landing pages that do not ask visitors about their age.
+20. Conversion rates are higher by 3% on landing pages that do not ask visitors about their age.

 One of the undisputed conversion rate optimization facts is that asking visitors to share their age directly impacts conversion rates in a negative way.
 One particular explanation is that many internet users feel asking their age is somewhat intrusive to their privacy.
 Regardless of whether you share this view, do your best to take note of this particular fact if you’re looking to improve your conversion rates.

-24. Website conversion rate statistics show that more than 60% of B2B companies have six or fewer landing pages.
+21. Website conversion rate statistics show that 62% of B2B companies have six or fewer landing pages.

 The higher the number of pages, the better the chances for more conversions.
-And data related to landing page conversion rates indicate that when companies increase the number of landing pages from 10 to 15 they generate more leads.
+And data related to landing page conversion rates indicate that companies generate more leads when they increase the number of landing pages from 10 to 15.
 In fact, in doing so, the majority of companies boast 55% higher leads.